Random Subgraph Detection Using Queries

 \section{Statistical Lower Bound}

-In this section, we prove the lower bounds in Theorem~\ref{thm:1}, for non-adaptive and adaptive mechanisms.
+In this section, we prove the lower bounds in Theorem~\ref{thm:1}, for non-adaptive mechanisms.
 Our proof consists of two main steps.
-In the first step, we bound the total number of planted edges any non-adaptive/adaptive mechanism $\mathscr{Q}_n$ can query.
+In the first step, we bound the total number of planted edges any non-adaptive mechanism $\mathscr{Q}_n$ can query.
 We denote this number of planted queries by $\mathscr{C}(\mathscr{Q}_n)$.
 Given $\mathscr{Q}_n$, in the second step of the proof, we analyze the resulting detection problem a test $\calA_n$ is faced with, and derive a lower bound on its risk.
-Note that in order to prove that detection is statistically impossible whenever \eqref{eqn:ITlimit} or \eqref{eqn:ITlimit2} holds, it is suffice to prove impossibility on the boundary, i.e., when $\s{Q} = \s{Q}^\star\triangleq(2-\epsilon)\cdot\frac{n^2}{k^2\chi^4(p||q)}\log^2 n$, for non-adaptive mechanisms, and similarly as per \eqref{eqn:ITlimit2} for adaptive ones.
+Note that in order to prove that detection is statistically impossible whenever \eqref{eqn:ITlimit} holds, it is suffice to prove impossibility on the boundary, i.e., when $\s{Q} = \s{Q}^\star\triangleq(2-\epsilon)\cdot\frac{n^2}{k^2\chi^4(p||q)}\log^2 n$, for non-adaptive mechanisms.
 Indeed, if detection is impossible when $\s{Q} = \s{Q}^\star$, then with less queries $\s{Q}<\s{Q}^\star$ detection remains impossible.